nuvla/documentation/docs/nuvlaedge/configuration.md

 - **NUVLABOX_LOG_LEVEL**: *(since v2.2.0)* allows selecting the log verbosity level of the Agent service in the NuvlaEdge.
 The value can be an integer or a string contained in the following [table](https://docs.python.org/3/library/logging.html#levels).
 If not specified, the Agent service would set INFO as default value.
 - **HOME**: defaults to your system user's HOME path.
 It is used for SSH key management.
 You should not edit this variable;
 - **VPN_INTERFACE_NAME**: the NuvlaEdge will have its own VPN client.
 By default, it will create a new network interface called **_vpn_**.
 If this conflicts with your existing network configuration, then please run `export VPN_INTERFACE_NAME=<your_new_vpn_interface_name>` before launching the NuvlaEdge;
-- **EXCLUDED_MONITORS**: starting on NuvlaEdge version 2.4.0 it is possible to suppress some telemetry monitors from running ([TODO: can't find this:] Refer to the list bellow).
-Monitors must be specified as a comma separated list, e.g: `export EXCLUDED_MONITORS=geolocation,power`. **NOTE:** be aware that removing monitors will limit Nuvla functionality to display data and configure notifications.
+- **EXCLUDED_MONITORS**: starting on NuvlaEdge version 2.4.0 it is possible to suppress some telemetry monitors from running.
+Monitors must be specified as a comma separated list, e.g: `export EXCLUDED_MONITORS=geolocation,power`. **NOTE:** be aware that removing monitors will limit Nuvla's ability to display data and configure notifications.
     - "container_stats"
     - "geolocation"
     - "power"